mruby/mruby/doc/guides/mrbgems.md

 ## Binary gems

 Some gems can generate executables under `bin` directory.
 Those gems are called binary gems.
-Names of binary gems are conventinally prefixed by `mruby-bin`, e.g. `mruby-bin-mirb` and `mruby-bin-strip`.
+Names of binary gems are conventionally prefixed by `mruby-bin`, e.g. `mruby-bin-mirb` and `mruby-bin-strip`.

 To specify the name of executable, you need to specify `spec.bins` in the